← Back to blog

 What This Means

 The 10 Society & Safety skills are not medical devices, legal tools, or financial advisors.
 They are literacy tools.
-They help people evaluate AI-generated advice in sensitive domains, recognize when AI is out of its depth, and know when to seek professional help.
+They complement Claude's built-in safety with domain-specific frameworks, helping users evaluate AI-generated advice in sensitive domains, recognise the boundaries of AI guidance, and know when to seek professional help.

 That is a meaningful capability gap that structured prompts can close.
 Our data shows a 26.8% improvement, measured across 68 scenarios in 10 domains, with a 96% win rate.